Giving Voice – campaigning and raising awareness

 International Stammering Awareness Day: 22 October

-International Stammering Awareness Day took place on 22 October this year.
+International Stammering Awareness Day took place on 22 October.

 There are many misconceptions about stammering in the media and among the general public, so the RCSLT used this day to raise awareness of the reality of living with a stammer – and we encouraged our members and service users to do the same.

 We created a poster that you can download below, to help you raise awareness of stammering among your friends, colleagues and the general public.
 These can be printed and displayed in your workplace or shared via social media.